DCotterill/halixia-hugo/content/ma/tax-basics-511.md

 layout: static
 ---

-Learn the basics about UK tax and how to deal with HMRC
+Learn the basics about UK tax and how to deal with HMRC.

 We all have a general legal obligation to ensure we're paying the right amount of tax.
 Understanding the UK tax system will help you to check that you meet your obligations.